redhat-developer/app-services-cli/docs/commands/rhoas_context_status.md

 ### Options

 ```
       --name string     Name of the context
+  -o, --output string   Specify the output format.
+Choose from: "json", "yaml", "yml"
 ```

 ### Options inherited from parent commands